sensei-hacker/inavwiki/Upgrading-from-an-older-version-of-INAV-to-the-current-version.md

 * Select the font that best pleases you, and then click "Upload" button.
 * Wait for the process to complete.
 Flight Controller will reboot automatically.

+## If you are upgrading from version 1
+There was a big update from 1.9 to 2.0, there's a new mixer framework, a new OSD framework and new calibration scales for accelerometer and magnetometer.
+For that reason, you'll need to set this up again and the previous settings will not work.

+* Go to the Mixer tab and load and apply your desired mixer.
+* Calibrate the accelerometer following the steps in the dedicated tab.
+Only first two steps need to be made in the right order.
+* Calibration of the magnetometer should be done at the field.
+The magnetic field indoors can be distorted and led to a bad calibration.
+* Restore manually your OSD layout using the screenshot and upload the font you like using the dedicated button.

+## Check if everything is working as it should

+* Carefully check all the configuration and check on the bench without installed propellers if everything looks good.
+In particular, check if the model preview behaves correctly when you are moving your model and check surfaces movements for an airplane.
+* Arming with sticks command is not supported anymore, so if you were using sticks commands for arming add an arming switch in the Modes tab in the configurator.

 ## Enjoy the lastest INAV version!

 If you done everything right, now your aircraft should be flying ok.

+INAV adds lots of new features at every new version!
+This guide helped you to make your aircraft fly with the newer version as it was flying before, but now it's time learn all the new tricks that INAV can do!
+You can check the Release Notes of every version since your previous one to be aware of that.

 Enjoy!